Use of Radiation in Human Subjects Research

 • The usual turnaround time is between 10 and 15 business days.

-• Applications must be renewed annually, concurrent with IRB renewal.
+• Applications must be renewed annually, typically concurrent with IRB renewal.